Weighting linked USoc-NPD dataset

 Also, your predictor variables look good, though i wonder about including also ethnicity of parent?
 It may be too strongly correlated with ethnicity of child though, so you should probably only include whichever of the two is a stronger predictor.
 You may also want to check this paper for other strong predictors of consent: Al Baghal, T. (2016) Obtaining data linkage consent for children: factors influencing outcomes and potential biases, International Jnl of Social Research Methodology 19: 623-643.

 Hope that helps,

-Updated by Matt Barnes over 5 years ago
+Updated by Matt Barnes almost 7 years ago

 Thank you very much for your quick and helpful reply.
 What you suggest makes perfect sense.
 Yes I did wonder whether multiplying those two variables together made sense!
 And yes, I’ll look at that paper as you suggest.